Blog

 Plant Your Seeds

 Yes, you can do a little bit of outdoor planting early in March.
 The soil isn’t always frozen and cold, and many plants will survive this weather.
 Examples of these are spinach, radishes, and peas.
-Some plants are sturdy against cold and when planted during this month.
+Some plants are sturdy against cold and can be planted during this month.
 The best time to plant them is often toward the end of March, depending on the weather conditions.
 Just make sure you keep them under cover.
-Once you see the first crocus bloom, you can now plant cabbages, onion, and lettuce.
+Once you see the first crocus bloom, you can now plant cabbage, onions, and lettuce.
 Keep them covered at night to keep them protected from the severe cold that might creep in a few more nights before spring comes.

 Cleaning Up

 Before you can start gardening, a spring cleanup should be done.
-A professional landscaper can get rid of dead branches, dried leaves, and other debris that builds during the fall and winter.
-Eliminating it clears your yard for gardening and makes your NJ property look beautiful.
+A professional landscaper can get rid of dead branches, dried leaves, and other debris that builds up during the fall and winter.
+Eliminating it clears your yard for gardening and makes your NJ spring garden look beautiful.

-Thank you for reading our blog!
+Thank you for reading our blog on NJ gardening preparation!
 How can we help you?
 Contact us today.